nitrain/nitrain/README.md

-# torchsample: Data Augmentation, Loading, and High-Level Modules
+# Data Augmentation, Loading, and High-Level Training for Pytorch

-This package provides a few things;
+This package provides a few things:
-- Comprehensive data augmentation, sampling, and loading
 - A high-level module for Keras-like training with callbacks, constraints, and regularizers.
+- Comprehensive data augmentation, transforms, sampling, and loading
-- Utility functions not commonly found elsewhere
+- Utility tensor and variable functions so you don't need numpy as often

 ## `SuperModule`
 The `SuperModule` class provides a high-level training interface which abstracts